 Shark Central Documentary Production

-Shark Central is a documentary, which I wrote, directed and produced without any funding or support.
+Shark Central is a great white shark video documentary, which I wrote, directed and produced without any funding or support.
 The documentary is about the sudden surge in Great White Shark attacks in False Bay, South Africa that started around 2003.

 The documentary focuses on the Great White Shark, the local community and the impact these attacks have had on their livelihood (the ocean), and more importantly the consequences to this already threatened species.
 As you know: the Great White Shark is under threat of extinction through hunting, depletion of its food stocks and as a consequence of the rise in attacks, the unnecessary hunting and culling (which is taking place at this moment in Australia) of this magnificent species.

 I have completed the great white shark video documentary, with the help of various professionals who volunteered their services; such as sound design, sound engineering, script supervision, film editing, a voice artist, and numerous interviews with shark attack victims, marine biologists to mention but a few.